 Currently, the test is offered to Mayo Clinic patients and through Mayo Medical Laboratories, which offers their services to about 5,000 health care groups throughout 60 countries.

 Who is the Test For?

-Researchers believe that this test will be best used for young patients with early onset of CAD or those who are not improving with treatment.
+Researchers believe that this test will be helpful for young patients with early onset CAD or those who aren’t improving.
 The test can help doctors and researchers better understand what each individual’s case it.

 Dr. Jeff Meeusen, the co-director of Cardiovascular Laboratory Medicine and a clinical chemist at Mayo Clinic stated, “Through our strong collaboration with Zora Biosciences, we hope our new test will improve the evaluation of individuals at risk for cardiovascular disease.
 This test is for patients with highly specialized cases, for example, patients with progressing coronary artery disease — despite treatment and control of their risk factors, or for younger individuals with premature CAD.”